Preventing and Addressing Oil-Burning Problems in a GDI Engine

 That's also why addressing oil-burning problems in GDI engines requires a three-prong approach:

 - Choose an oil specially formulated for GDI engines (my current favorite being Castrol Edge Advanced Full-Synthetic GDI formula) to reduce crankcase vapors that lead to carbon problem on the valves.
-If your car is older and is also leaking (rather than just burning) oil, consider a high-mileage oil formulated for GDI engines like Castrol Edge Advanced High-Mileage.
+If your car is older (especially if it's also leaking as well as burning) oil, consider a high-mileage oil formulated for GDI engines like Castrol Edge Advanced High-Mileage.
+It contains seal conditioners, as well as powerful detergents to reduce carbon deposits around the rings.
+This is the oil that I personally use in my older car's GDI engine, by the way.

 - Regularly clean the induction system with a good intake cleaner like CRC, Berryman, Seafoam, or Liqui Moly, following the label instructions, before every oil change.